FlorescuAndrei/17-kubernetes-spring-mysql-demo/README.md

 Start minikube and use kubectl to apply files.
-After that, app is running and can be acces on local webapp.com
+After that, app is running and can be acces on local DNS webapp.com

 Steps: